River Gallo: Career

+Ponyboi

-Gallo created the short film Ponyboi as their master's thesis while at USC.
-The film is about an intersex Latine runaway in New Jersey who works in the day at a laundromat and at night as a sex worker.
+While studying theater, Gallo created a 40-minute-long stage performance art piece that they would later adapt into Ponyboi.
+For their master's thesis at USC in 2019, they created the Ponyboi short film.
+The 19-minute-long piece is about an intersex Latinx runaway in New Jersey who works in the day at a laundromat and at night as a sex worker.
 On Valentine's Day, Ponyboi meets and falls in love with a man and begins to overcome his traumatic past.
 While writing the film, Gallo discovered the term "intersex" and came to realize it described them.
 Gallo co-directed the film along with their USC classmate Sadé Clacken Joseph.
-The film is produced by executive producer Stephen Fry and co-producers Emma Thompson and Seven Graham.
-The film has been screened at festivals including the BFI Flare: London LGBT Film Festival and the Tribeca Film Festival.
+The film was produced by executive producer Stephen Fry and co-producers Emma Thompson and Seven Graham.
+The film was screened at festivals including the BFI Flare: London LGBT Film Festival and the Tribeca Film Festival.

+Gallo was a fellow in Sundance's Trans Possibilities Intensive in 2021, during which time they worked to develop the Ponyboi film further.
+Gallo's adapted the screenplay for the Ponyboi short film into a feature-length film by the same name, which premiered at the 2024 Sundance Film Festival.
+Gallo also played the lead role in the 2024 adaptation, which was directed by Esteban Arango.
+The crime thriller follows the young intersex sex worker named Ponyboi, who works at a laundromat with his pregnant best friend Angel (Victoria Pedretti).
+He spends his nights with his secret lover and pimp, and the father of Angel's child, Vinnie (Dylan O'Brien).
+However, when a drug deal goes bad, he finds himself on the run from the mob.
+The film was positively reviewed in The Hollywood Reporter, which wrote that Gallo's screenplay "achieves something still rare in an industry unnecessarily confused about inclusion: Ponyboi seamlessly integrates its character's challenges with identity into a propulsive story about a sex worker on the run."
+Collider wrote that the film was "cinematic gold" that "would be nothing without River Gallo's performance".Variety gave a more critical review, praising Gallo's acting but criticizing the writing as predictable and too reliant on clichés.

+Other work

 Gallo is the founder and CEO of the Gaptoof Entertainment production company.

-In 2019, Gallo won the GLAAD Rising Star Grant, which they have said they intend to use to mentor LGBTQIA+ students in Los Angeles public schools.
-They were also named in Out's "Most Exciting Queers to Follow on Instagram in 2019" list and Paper's "100 People Taking Over 2019" list.

 In 2020, Gallo performed in an episode of the Hulu original teen drama series Love, Victor, which is a spinoff of the 2018 film Love, Simon.
 Gallo appears in episode 8, "Boys' Trip", as the character Kim, who is one of Simon's several LGBT roommates.

+Gallo was profiled along with Alicia Roth Weigel and Sean Saifa Wall in a documentary about intersex people called Every Body, which premiered at the Tribeca Film Festival in 2023.